Activities at Sage House

 Call our Sage House Reception on 01243 888 691 or email: firstname.lastname@example.org for more details and to book.

-Our sessions will explore a variety of mediums, to include still life drawing and painting.
+Our sessions will explore a variety of mediums, including still life drawing and painting run by either our activities Coordinator, Amy, or David Shannon.
 Themes will be changed week on week with talking point objects designed to aid reminiscence.
 All abilities are very welcome.

 Monday – Friday 9:30 – 10:30am